armadito/armadito-glpi/doc/source/compilation/index.rst

 Build from sources
 ==================

-Armadito agent can be built from sources by using `Strawberry Perl <http://strawberryperl.com/>`_.
+**armadito-agent** can be built from sources on Windows and Linux, MacOSX (to be tested).

+For **armadito-glpi**, you just have to install it from GLPI.

 .. toctree::

+   linux.rst
+   windows.rst